willegan/getvero.github.io/_articles/setting-up-a-basic-a-b-test.md

 One of the core benefits of Vero is being able to quickly and easily test and refine hypotheses.

+You can A/B test:

+-Subject lines<br>
+-From addresses<br>
+-Body content<br>
+-Templates<br>

+You are also able to select the split rate for each variation.

 Configuring your first A/B test is a simple process.
 The following steps should guide you through each step.

 ## 1. Adding a variation